slurmulon/bach/README.md

 ### Loops

-To assign a loop a unique name, prefix the name with the `:` operator:
+To assign a `Loop` a unique name, prefix the name with the `:` operator:

 ```
 :DasLoop = [1 -> Note('C2'), 1 -> Note('E2')]